What is Self-Talk?

 No, no, no!

-These are all labels that we attach to ourselves.
-When we say we're incapable or unlovable, that means that we see ourselves only through those lenses and it comes with a sense of permanency – if I'm incapable, I will not believe I'll be capable of completing a similar task tomorrow or the next day.
+When we say we're incapable or unlovable, that means that we see ourselves only through those lenses, and it comes with a sense of permanency – if I'm incapable, I will not believe I'll be capable of completing a similar task tomorrow or the next day.
+Even if you're unable to do something right now, that doesn’t mean you can’t do it in general, and that you can’t try again later or tomorrow.

+Instead of labelling yourself, focus on developing a constructive, supportive and motivating inner dialogue.
 Why did you make a mistake?
-Maybe you were not paying attention, you didn’t have all the information you needed, or you were running low on energy and resources, or your intense emotions got in the way.
+Maybe you weren’t paying attention, you didn’t have all the information you needed, or you were running low on energy and resources.
+What can you do to minimize the impact of these factors in future?

-If what you’re saying to yourself does not bring you any value and does not positively motivate you to improve your behaviors or your skills, then all you’re doing is submitting yourself to mental suffering.
+If what you’re saying to yourself does not bring you any value and does not positively motivate you to improve your behaviors or skills, then all you’re doing is submitting yourself to mental suffering.

 Try talking to yourself in a calm but clear and reassuring way, avoiding all unkind labels.